dolomite-exchange/Fiat-Adapter/README.md

 Moonpay
 ```

+Each fiat gateway charges a different fee, has different maximums, minimums, and quotes different prices.
+FiatAdapter takes into account all available information to select the provider that offers the best rate for the user.
+FiatAdapter doesn't take any fee, users pay the same as if you were to integrate each of these fiat gateways yourself.

 ## Customization

 You can customize the experience for your users across all supported fiat gateways with a single set of options.